mendix/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 ### 3.1 Domain Model

-A pre-configured domain model is included in the module.
-The section describes how data are stored in the pre-configured domain model.
+This section describes how data are stored in the pre-configured domain modes included in this module.

 Below is a sample document: